Haufe-Lexware/docker-style-guide/BestPracticesCompose.md

 ## Container-Compositions are **Microservices**

-A container-composition can/should be seen as a microsoervice.
+A container-composition can/should be seen as a microservice.
 If the Container-composition can be started, it should successfully provide the intended service.

 ## Use Environment Variables